mjaschen/ing-diba-stock-scraper/README.md

 # ING DiBa Stock Watchlist Scraper

 A script which uses CasperJS and PhantomJS to scrape the contents of a ING DiBa stock watchlist into a CSV file.

+Optionally, you can enable `prom` output in the config file and then it generates a metrics file for [Prometheus](http://prometheus.io).

 ## Prerequisites